Naguissa/uRTCLib/README.md

 ## How do I get set up? ##

-You can get it from Arduino libraries directly.
+You can get it from Arduino libraries directly, searching by uRTCLib.

 For manual installation: